WWII era B-25 bomber on display at Veterans Airport in Marion

 MARION — The Experimental Aircraft Association is displaying an important piece of history this weekend at the Veterans Airport.
 A B-25 bomber called the Berlin Express will be available for tours and flights all weekend, giving locals a chance to experience firsthand one of WWII’s legends in military aviation.

-The B-25 Mitchell, named after Brigadier General William “Billy” Mitchell, was introduced during wartime in 1941 and was the cutting edge of military aviation.
+The B-25 Mitchell, named after Brigadier General William “Billy” Mitchell, was at cutting edge of military aviation when it was introduced during wartime in 1941.
 During those years, the American war machine turned out an incredible amount of B-25s, about 10,000.
 The Berlin Express was one such aircraft which has come down to us from those war years.

 People are also reading…